arifinrais/akin-pipeline/ingestion/docs/topics/introduction/quickstart.rst

     OK

-This integration test creates a dummy Kafka topic, writes a JSON message to it, ensures the Kafka Monitor reads the message, and puts the request into Redis.
+This integration test creates a dummy Kafka topic, writes a JSON message to it, ensures the Kafka Monitor reads the message and puts the request into Redis.

 .. warning:: If your integration test fails, please ensure the port(s) are open on the machine your Kafka cluster and your Redis host resides on, and that the particular machine this is set up on can access the specified hosts.